kuldeep23907/Top-Level/Bootcamp/ETHOnline/README.md

 * start using IPFS to store voluminous and slow changing data

 ## Specs of the simplistic dApp
+In the simplistic dApp, we start with the 10 defults accounts created by Ganache.
+We associate 4 of them with 4 farmers out of 310 from Tamil Nadu.
+We associate the 5th with the common pot.
+We use ETH for transactions to simplify coding.
+We associate 3 more with 3 watchers.
+We keep the last 2 as spares.

+The coordinates of the 4 farmers are  (random draw)
+* _GPS lon-lat_ (TBD)
+* _GPS lon-lat_ (TBD)
+* _GPS lon-lat_ (TBD)
+* _GPS lon-lat_ (TBD)

+These coordinates are used to fill a dedicated McGyver Earth Observation web app that will be used for the demo by watchers

 ...

 ## Specs of the Account Explorer dApp